marcelfahle/blog_v5/posts/writing-not-hustling.md

 layout: layouts/post.njk
 image: /img/og/opengraph-writingnothustling.png
 ---
-I write to figure out what I think.
+I learned that I work best if I write down what I think.
 Joan Didion nailed it when she said, “I don't know what I think until I write it down.”
-This blog is where I want to do that – think out loud, minus the fuss about making it perfect or selling something.
+This blog is where I want to more of that – think out loud, minus the fuss about making it perfect, polishing or selling something.

 So I'm shifting gears.
-This site isn’t for branding or reaching out for likes and reach.
+This site isn’t for personal branding or hustling for likes and reach.
 It’s for me, and maybe for you, if you’re into exploring thoughts without the noise.

 [Joel Hooks](https://joelhooks.com/on-writing-more/) actually put this once in a way that I'm super into: